Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - Character LCD displays are able to display letters, numbers, and punctuation.
 [4]
    - Some advantages for this type of display are it is easy to program, it has low power consumption, and it is inexpensive.
 [4]
    - Some disadvantages for this type of display is it can only display letters, numbers, and punctuation.
 It also is limited on the colors it is able to display.

 2. Graphical LCB Display (Liquid-Crystal Display)
    - Graphical LCD displays are able to display letters, numbers, punctuation, and custom graphics.
 [5]
-   - Some advantages for this type of display is the flexibility to display any graphical information.
+   - Some advantages for this type of display is the flexibility to display any graphical information and they can offer a broader range of colors.
 [5]
-3. OLED Display (Organic Light Emitting Diode)
+   - Some disadvatanges for this type of display is it requires more complex software , they consume more power, and they cost more when compared to character LCDs.
+[6]

-   - ahha
+Our design needs to display both numbers and replicated signals  **This needs more added to it** Due to the design considerations we will be pursuing a graphical LCD display for our fan diagnostic tool.

 ## Potential Power/Circuitry Solutions